 Ways To Redeem Ultimate Rewards

-Earning Ultimate Rewards is only half of the fun.
-The other half is redeeming them.
+Earning Ultimate Rewards is only half the fun.
+The other half is using them.
 You can redeem your Ultimate Rewards for gift cards, Apple products, and even by Paying Yourself Back.

-However, the best way to use Chase points is by transferring points to Chase Ultimate Rewards transfer partners.
+However, the best way to use Chase points is to transfer them to Chase Ultimate Rewards transfer partners.
 You can find fantastic value by transferring points to one of Chase's many partners at a 1:1 ratio.
 Here's a list of all the transfer partners and the time it'll take your Ultimate Rewards to show up in the airline or hotel account:

 Related: How To Transfer Chase Ultimate Rewards Points: A Step-By-Step Guide